TheDarkCode/AngularAzureSearch/README.md

   - Confirm Email not tested.
 Manage user account view will be resolved in next update.
   - External login providers (Facebook / Twitter / Google / Microsoft) are not implemented yet.
 Will be added in the coming updates.
   - Limitation for Cors is that it must have the correct URI syntax.
 Do not add "www." if it is not necessary.
 Future updates will address this.
+  - Range and Lookup Partition Resolver Initializers are not completed yet.
+Spillover Resolver is not async.
+  - Multiple partitioning resolvers requires multiple clients.
+Current implementation is limited to a single resolver per client.
+  - External login support and autopopulating data/profile pictures from FB/Twitter accounts will be added in next round of updates.
+  - Interaction with Blob Storage to upload/download files is not completed.
+Still needs to be linked up with DocDB.

 ####Azure Service Requirements for Deployment